AFNetworking/AFIncrementalStore/README.md

 Weighing in at just a few hundred LOC, in a single `{.h,.m}` file pair, AFIncrementalStore is something you can get your head around.
 Integrating it into your project couldn't be easier--just swap out your `NSPersistentStore` for it.
 No monkey-patching, no extra properties on your models.

+> That said, unless you're pretty confident in your Core Data jitsu, you'll probably be much better off rolling your own simple [NSCoding / NSKeyedArchiver](http://nshipster.com/nscoding/)-based solution (at least to start off).

 ## Incremental Store Persistence

 `AFIncrementalStore` does not persist data directly.
 Instead, _it manages a persistent store coordinator_ that can be configured to communicate with any number of persistent stores of your choice.